charlieroberts/interface.js/server/README.markdown

 #Using the Interface.js Server

 The Interface.js Server has two purposes:
-  1) it serves interfaces to your browser
+  1) it serves interfaces to any browser on the local network
   2) it translates network messages from your browser into OSC or MIDI messages.

 If you want to use the server, you'll need to have [node.js][nodejs] installed.
 Node.js will provide most of the functionality we need to serve web pages, but we'll also need to add a few utility libraries to send OSC and MIDI and carry out a few other specialized tasks.
 We can install these utilities using the Node Package Manager, or NPM, which is installed with Node.js.
 Open a terminal and run the following commands: